jostylr/literate-programming/lp.md

 [literate-programming](# "version:0.8.0-pre")

-## Goals
+## Goals for v0.8

 1. Truly asynchronous processing.
 So it is easy to fetch from the web, use an external program, etc.  In particular, loading from github should be made very easy.
 2. Better markdown parsing to allow for code fences.
 Mainly for syntax and convenience.
 3. Better parsing/executing of commands to allow for pulling in other blocks into the commands as arguments.
 Also facilitating code in the commands as well.